The Notebook: Plot

-In 2004, an elderly man named Duke reads a romantic story from a notebook to a female patient in a nursing home.
-The notebook recounts the love story of Noah Calhoun and Allison "Allie" Hamilton.
+In the present day, an elderly man named Duke reads a romantic story from a notebook to a female patient in their nursing home.

-In 1940, at a carnival in Seabrook Island, South Carolina, lumber mill worker Noah sees 17-year-old heiress Allie, who is visiting for the summer.
-Noah immediately falls in love with Allie and pursues her, but Allie is unimpressed with him.
-However, he eventually woos her into dating him and they begin a romance.
-Over the summer, the pair fall madly in love, despite their different social classes.
+The story opens in 1940 at a carnival in Seabrook Island, South Carolina.
+Lumber mill worker Noah Calhoun sees 17-year-old heiress Allison "Allie" Hamilton and immediately falls in love with her.
+He pursues her, woos her into dating him, and they begin a romance.
+Noah and Allie fall head-over-heels in love despite their differences.

-Near the end of the summer, Noah discovers that Allie will be attending Sarah Lawrence College in New York.
-He takes her to the Windsor Plantation, telling her about his dream to repair the abandoned building.
-They begin to have sex, but are interrupted by their friend Fin, who tells them that Allie's parents have called the police to look for her.
-Allie's mother Anne makes it clear she is against the relationship and forbids her from seeing him.
-Having overheard the conversation, Noah admits that he does not see a future for them.
+Near the end of the summer, Noah learns that Allie will attend Sarah Lawrence College in New York in the fall.
+He takes her to Windsor Plantation, telling her about his dream to repair its abandoned house.
+They try to have sex, but things are a bit awkward since they both are not sure what to do and a nervous Allie can't stop talking.
+They are interrupted by their friend Fin who tells them that Allie's parents have summoned the police to find her.

+When Allie and Noah return to her parents' mansion, Allie's mother, Anne, who thinks working-class Noah is not good enough for Allie, forbids her from seeing him.
+Noah overhears the conversation and admits to Allie he does not see a future for them.
 A distraught Allie breaks up with him, but immediately regrets the decision.

-The next morning, Anne announces they will be returning to Charleston immediately, one week earlier than planned.
-Allie rushes to the lumber mill to apologize to Noah, but he is away.
-Allie asks Fin to tell Noah she loves him.
-Noah rushes to Allie's home when the message is delivered, but is too late.
+The next morning, Anne announces they will be returning to Charleston immediately.
+Allie rushes to the lumber mill to apologize to Noah, but he is away; she asks Fin to tell him she loves him.
+Noah rushes to Allie's home when the message is delivered, but she has already left.

-Noah writes Allie every day for a year, but Allie's mother intercepts the letters.
-With no responses from her, Noah believes Allie no longer wants to be with him and stops sending letters.
-When World War II erupts, Noah and Fin enlist and fight in the Battle of the Bulge, where Fin is killed.
-Meanwhile, Allie nurses wounded soldiers in a hospital and ends up meeting Captain Lon Hammond Jr., a young lawyer who comes from old Southern money.
-Allie and Lon fall in love and become engaged, to Allie's parents' delight.
+Noah writes to Allie every day for a year, but Allie's mother intercepts the letters.
+When the US joins World War II, Noah and Fin enlist and fight in the Battle of the Bulge, where Fin is killed.
+Meanwhile, Allie nurses soldiers in a hospital, meeting wounded Captain Lon Hammond Jr., a young lawyer who comes from old Southern money.
+After a few years, they become engaged, to Allie's parents' delight.